How Should You Start Cooling Tower Systems?

 Why can’t we just fill up the tower and start the chiller?

 All the debris in the tower from the previous season could be washed into the strainers and cause major pump problems.
 Each tower that is shut down for the winter season should be thoroughly cleaned before restarting for the current season.
-The tower should also be disinfected during the cleaning also.
+The tower should also be disinfected during the cleaning.

 What Else Should We Do to Start up The Cooling System?